Elite Micro & Pocket Bully Puppies – Just 2 Hours from Pittsburgh, Cleveland & Buffalo with Nationwide Delivery

 The Rise of the American Bully

 By the late 20th century, breeders sought to amplify the Pitbull’s hallmark muscle tone and friendly disposition to better suit family life and the show ring.
 The result was the American Bully: a distinct breed founded in the United States during the 1980s–1990s.
 Selective breeding emphasized a wider chest, blockier head, shorter muzzle, and calmer temperament.
-Three major registries—the United Kennel Club (UKC), the American Dog Breeders Association (ADBA), and the American Bully Kennel Club (ABKC)—formalized standards, elevating the Bully from underground scene to mainstream recognition.
+Three major registries—the United Kennel Club (UKC), the American Bully Registry (ABR), and the American Bully Kennel Club (ABKC)—formalized standards, elevating the Bully from underground scene to mainstream recognition.

-Today’s American Bully comes in four size classes (Pocket, Standard, Classic, XL), each regulated by strict conformation guidelines.
+Today’s American Bully comes in five size classes ( Micro, Pocket, Standard, Classic, XL), each regulated by strict conformation guidelines.
 Breeders like Cap City Bullys in Erie, PA, have spent 15+ years refining pedigrees, ensuring every puppy embodies health, temperament, and show potential.

 2. Physical Differences: Build, Size & Appearance